-TEP 565A Pre-Intern Teaching I/ Field Experience, K-8 (1)
+TEP 565A Pre-Intern Teaching I, K-8 (1)

-Credit is given for a nine-week term in Fall I or Spring I of full-time supervised teaching in a public school or for the completion of 40 hours of field experiences by the teacher candidate in this program not employed as full-time public school teachers.
-Full-time public school teachers fulfill all responsibilities for which a beginning teacher is accountable with mentorship provided by both the university and the school site.
-Corequisite: TEP 505and TEP 515
+Credit is given for a nine-week term in Fall I or Spring I of full-time supervised teaching in public schools as an intern teacher under contract.
+The intern teacher fulfills all responsibilities for which a beginning teacher is accountable with dual mentorship provided by both the university and school site.
+Corequisites: TEP505 and TEP 515

-TEP 565B Pre-Intern Teaching I/ Field Experience, K-8 (1)
+TEP 565B Pre-Intern Teaching II, K-8 (1)